ruqyahbd/muhammadtim.com/shortcuts.md

 Here are the instructions for doing this on various phones and computers:

 * iPhone [iOS 5+](http://www.pcadvisor.co.uk/how-to/apple/3443065/how-use-keyboard-shortcuts/).
+* Also for iPhone/iPad: a brother sent me an email recently that he has developed a free iPhone/iPad app which does something very similar.
+You can find it [here](https://itunes.apple.com/us/app/islamic-phrases-keyboard-arabic/id939443886?ls=1&mt=8)
 * [Mac OS X](http://www.cultofmac.com/155340/create-ios-style-keyboard-shortcuts-in-os-x-video-how-to/), or via [this app](https://itunes.apple.com/us/app/dashexpander/id458867049?mt=12) and similar.
 * [Android](http://heresthethingblog.com/2012/12/04/androidiphone-tip-create-custom/), also [this app](http://www.swypeinc.com/), and [this one](https://play.google.com/store/apps/details?id=net.cdeguet.smartkeyboardpro&hl=en).
 * [Windows Phone](http://www.windowsphone.com/en-us/how-to/wp7/basics/typing-shortcuts)